nimning/hintSystem/README.md

 * src         **DIR** All of the code
 * data        **DIR** All of the data

+### ansible
+* Ansible is a tool for provisioning/configuring development environments

 ### src
 * README.md: A markdown file explaining how to use the student\_adaptive\_server